quicksilver-zone/networks/GENTX.md

   ```

 5. Upload gentx.json
-  Copy the contents of the above command into a commit at `https://github.com/ingenuity-build/mainnet` in the `gentxs` folder.
+  Copy the contents of the above command into a commit at `https://github.com/ingenuity-build/mainnet` in the `quicksilver-1/gentxs` folder.
 Name the file with your validator moniker (figment.json, witval.json, etc.) so we can contact you in the event of a problem.
 If your gentx is invalid and your file is not appropriately named you may miss out on genesis!

 ### Launch day